Marcantonio Maffei: Background

 Marcantonio Maffei was born in Bergamo on 29 November 1521, the son of nobles Girolamo Maffei and Antonia Mattei.
-His older brother Bernardino Maffei was also a cardinal, and his nephews Orazio Maffei and Marcello Lante.
+His older brother Bernardino Maffei was also a cardinal, as were his nephews Orazio Maffei and Marcello Lante.

 He was educated at the University of Ferrara, becoming a doctor of both laws in September 1547.
 He then moved to Rome and in 1549, became a consistorial lawyer.
 He also became a canon of the Archbasilica of St. John Lateran.
 In 1552, he was vice-governor of Viterbo.

 Archbishop of Chieti

-He was elected Archbishop of Chieti on 14 July 1553; he succeeded his brother Barnardino Maffei as archbishop.
+He was elected Archbishop of Chieti on 14 July 1553; he succeeded his brother Bernardino Maffei as archbishop.
 Around 1554, he became a Referendary of the Apostolic Signatura.
 He was the Governor of Viterbo from 27 September 1555 until 1557.
 From 1560 until January 1566, he was the vicegerent of the Vicar General of Rome; he later served as Vicar General of Rome.
 Pope Pius V made him his nuncio before the Kingdom of Poland.
 In 1566, he was appointed Datary of His Holiness, maintaining that position until 1570.
 Sometime before 14 January 1568 he resigned the administration of his archbishopric.
 Following the death of Maffei's brother Achille, Maffei was given his canonry in St. Peter's Basilica on 29 July 1568.
 He became a Domestic Chaplain of His Holiness in October 1569.